 Grace School of Education program graduates must pass Indiana CORE licensing exams for licensure in Indiana.
 The following table shows pass rates for Elementary Education, Special Education and Secondary Education, including English Education, Life Science Education, Math Education, Social Studies Education, and Foreign Language Education.

 |All Program Completers as Reported by Title II||83%||87%||94%|

 *Aggregate pass rate for all secondary education programs (<10 per program during each reporting cycle). **<10 indicates fewer than 10 completers during a reporting cycle.
 For more information regarding this report or to receive specific secondary education passage rates, contact the Grace College School of Education.

 Teacher Graduate Employment Rate

 100% “Level of Success” in Employment Rate of 2018-2019 Grace Teacher Education Graduates

-Grace College Center for Career Connections conducted a First Destinations Survey of 2017-2018 Grace College graduates.
-Of those responding (17 of 39 program completers), 100% of School of Education graduates were successful in their “first destination” with 88% employed full-time and 12% employed part-time.
+Grace College Center for Career Connections conducted a First Destinations Survey of 2018-2019 Grace College graduates.
+Of those responding (24 of 35 program completers), 100% of School of Education graduates were successful in their “first destination” with 92% employed full-time and 8% pursuing graduate studies.

 The School of Education also collects ongoing employment information on its graduates.
-The most recent data indicates 89% (31/35) of 2018-2019 School of Education graduates are employed in a full-time teaching position, with 3% (1/35) working in schools in a support role and 6% (2/35) attending graduate school.
+The most recent data indicates 89% (31 of 35) of 2018-2019 School of Education graduates are employed in a full-time teaching position, with 3% (1 of 35) working in schools in a support role and 6% (2 of 35) attending graduate school.

 Student Loan Default Rates and other Consumer Information